 3. Electric or Manual

-For less intense travellers, there are lots of great options that are all about getting in touch with your coffee and having an espresso experience without too much fuss or mess.
+For less intense travelers, there are lots of great options that are all about getting in touch with your coffee and having an espresso experience without too much fuss or mess.
 These are the perfect choice for hopping between home and work, giving as a gift to a friend who can’t get enough coffee, or plugging in at a hotel.

-Vaccum vs Press vs Pot
+Vaccum vs. Press vs. Pot

 Portable espresso makers come in three main categories: Moka pot, espresso press and vaccum system.